Introduction by Roger Annis, August 16, 2015

 A recent New York Times article analyzes the political debate today in the ranks of the Muslim Brotherhood and its supporters over strategy and tactics in the fight against the extreme violence of the military-fascist dictatorship in Egypt.
 The text of that article is enclosed below.

-A Socialist In Canada website contains an extensive dossier of articles by this writer in 2013 and 2014 on the July 2013 coup in Egypt.
+A Socialist In Canada website contains an extensive dossier of articles by this writer on the July 3, 2013 coup in Egypt and its aftermath.
 Find the dossier here.

 The Muslim Brotherhood publishes an extensive English-language website, Ikhwanweb.